 Though this shock heating provides high electron temperatures, nearly all of these shock heated galaxies are LINERs, or low ionization narrow emission line regions.
-LINERs are shock heated AGN, but these results do not provide an explanation for the high temperature non-LINER AGN (clean up the wording).
-Be specific, which plots am I looking at, etc. explain that the temperature problem is high temperature in AGN, not LINERs.
+LINERs are shock heated AGN, but these results do not provide an explanation for the high temperature photoionized AGN.
+The temperature problem requires a solution for photoionzed AGN, so this group’s results leave the question unanswered.

 Groves, Dopita & Sutherland (2004) incorporate dust in their models in an attempt to increase electron temperature due to photoelectric heating, which at the time was a new approach.
 This group also uses the MAPPINGS III code (citation and edition?
 They don’t give one, CHECK PAPER I, just leave it) instead of CLOUDY to do their models.
 Notably, they include a narrower range of parameters than Dopita & Sutherland in 1995.
 They vary nH from 102 – 104 cm-3, metallicity from 0.25 – 4 times the solar value, and power law index from -1.2 to -2.0.
-Dust content is varied from XXX-XXX, and the ionization parameter U is varied from -4.0 < log U < 0.0 in intervals of -0.3, -0.6, and -1.0 dex(should this be -4.0 – 0 to stay consistent with my notation above?), and they vary grain content proportional with metallicity, though they claim this is a gross over simplification and cannot be justified, but it’s the simplest way to model the grain content.
+The ionization parameter U is varied from -4.0 < log U < 0.0 in intervals of -0.3, -0.6, and -1.0 dex, and they vary grain content proportional with metallicity, though they claim this is a gross over simplification and cannot be justified, but it’s the simplest way to model the grain content.
 Their models show higher electron temperatures with higher grain content, and they mention that including grains in their models helps alleviate some of the temperature problem, though more work is needed.